GoldeneToilette/LovRes/README.md

 # LovRes

-LovRes is a small project that makes 3D in Löve2D easier.
+LovRes is a small 3d library for löve2d.

 ## License